NestorsImagination/mongoose-dynamic-schemas/README.md

 Arguments:

-* model: The Mongoose model.
+* **model**: The Mongoose model.
-* path (string): The path to the field whose type will be changed (sucessive fields separated with points, even when a nested field is inside an array).
+* **path (string)**: The path to the field whose type will be changed (sucessive fields separated with points, even when a nested field is inside an array).
 The path must point to an existing field.
-* newType (Type): The new type of the field (String, Number...).
+* **newType (Type)**: The new type of the field (String, Number...).
-* defaultValue: The default value of the field.
+* **defaultValue**: The default value of the field.
 If undefined, no default value will be defined for the field.
-* required: If the field is required or not.
+* **required**: If the field is required or not.
-* keepValues: Whether to keep the previous values of the field or not.
+* **keepValues**: Whether to keep the previous values of the field or not.
 Only mark it as true if changing between compatible types and values (eg. string and integer as long as all the values of that field in the existing documents represent numbers).

 ## Example